List of Cambridge Town Club and Cambridgeshire cricketers

-This is a list of cricketers who played for either Cambridge Town Club (CTC) or the original Cambridgeshire County Cricket Club in first-class cricket matches between 1817 and 1871.
-Players who played for teams with the alternate titles of Cambridge Union Club (1826–1833), Cambridge Townsmen (one match only in 1848) and the Cambridge Town and County Club (1844–1856) are included, all being variations of CTC.
+This is a list of cricketers who played for either Cambridge Town Club (CTC) or the original Cambridgeshire County Cricket Club in historically important matches between 1817 and 1863, and in a handful of first-class matches between 1864 and 1871.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.

+For further information, see First-class cricket.)
+Anyone who played for teams with the alternate titles of Cambridge Union Club (1826–1833), Cambridge Townsmen (one match only in 1848), and the Cambridge Town and County Club (1844–1856) are included, all these being variations of CTC.

 The Town Club was formed before 1817.
 The original county club was formally established in March 1844 but folded in 1868, although a handful of Cambridgeshire matches were played until 1871.
 The modern county club, which plays in the Minor Counties Championship, was founded in June 1891.
-Cambridge University Cricket Club co-existed in its early years but has always been a separate entity.
+Cambridge University Cricket Club co-existed in its early years, but has always been a separate entity.

-The details are the player's usual name followed by the years in which he played first-class matches for one of the sides and then his name is given as it would appear on a modern match scorecard.
-Some players also played for the University and many players represented other teams outside Cambridgeshire.
-Six Cambridgeshire players were part of the combined Cambridgeshire and Yorkshire XI which played a combined Kent and Nottinghamshire XI in 1864.
+The details are the player's usual name followed by the years in which he played important and/or first-class matches for one of the teams, and then his name is given as it would appear on a modern match scorecard.
+Some players also played for the university, and many players represented other teams outside Cambridgeshire.
+Six Cambridgeshire players were part of the combined Cambridgeshire & Yorkshire team which played against Kent & Nottinghamshire in 1864.